owrmille/Libft/README.md

 • strdup
 It includes two bigger projects:
 • get_next_line function, which let read the text file pointed to by the file descriptor, one line at a time
-• ft_printf function, which is my implementation of the printf() function from libc
+• ft_printf function, which is my small implementation of the printf() function from libc
 And some additional functions:
 • ft_substr
 • ft_strjoin